Advanced-computer-lab-2024/Explorease/README.md

 ## How to use:

+Explorease is designed to cater to tourists, advertisers, sellers, tour guides, and tourism governors, ensuring a seamless experience for exploring, booking, and creating tourism-related activities and services.

+---

+#### **Tourists**

+1. **Sign Up**
+   - Register an account with your email or social media.
+   - Complete your profile for personalized recommendations.

+2. **Booking Services**
+   - **Flights:** Browse and book flights to your desired destination.
+   - **Hotels:** Explore a range of accommodations and make bookings directly.
+   - **Itineraries:** Discover itineraries crafted by tour guides that include schedules, activities, and languages supported.
+   - **Activities:** Book activities like tours, adventures, or events offered by advertisers.

+3. **Shopping**
+   - Purchase unique products crafted by our sellers.
+   - Pay conveniently with **cash on delivery**, **credit card**, or **wallet credit**.

+4. **Wallet and Points System**
+   - Earn points by spending money on Explorease.
+   - Redeem points for wallet credit to save on future bookings or purchases.

+5. **Feedback and Reviews**
+   - Share your experiences by rating and reviewing itineraries, activities, and products to help others make informed decisions.

+---

+#### **Sellers**

+1. **Sign Up and Approval**
+   - Register and upload your **Tax Registration** and **ID**.
+   - Once approved, gain access to upload products.

+2. **Upload Products**
+   - Add your products with images, descriptions, and pricing.
+   - Manage inventory and track sales through your dashboard.

+3. **Sales and Revenue Management**
+   - View detailed reports of your sales and revenue.

+---

+#### **Tour Guides**

+1. **Sign Up and Approval**
+   - Register and upload your **Qualifications** and **ID**.
+   - Get approved to start creating itineraries.

+2. **Create Itineraries**
+   - Use pre-existing activities or create new ones to design itineraries.
+   - Include features like multiple languages, customizable schedules, and special details to enhance appeal.

+3. **Manage Itineraries**
+   - Update itineraries with new activities or adjustments based on user feedback.
+   - Track user interest and bookings.

+4. **Monitor Revenue**
+   - Track your earnings through the dashboard.
+   - Analyze the performance of your activities and make improvements.

+---

+#### **Advertisers**

+1. **Sign Up and Approval**
+   - Register an account and upload your **Tax Registration** and **ID**.
+   - Wait for system approval to start creating activities.

+2. **Create Activities**
+   - Advertise activities such as guided tours, outdoor adventures, or special events.
+   - Include all relevant details like prices, dates, and descriptions.

+3. **Monitor Revenue**
+   - Track your earnings through the dashboard.
+   - Analyze the performance of your activities and make improvements.

+4. **Explore Other Activities**
+   - Browse activities created by other advertisers for inspiration and market trends.

+---

+#### **Tourism Governors**

+1. **Contact an Admin**
+   - Request to be added to the system by contacting an admin.
+   - Provide necessary credentials and authorization.

+2. **Add Historical Places**
+   - Upload details about historical sites, including descriptions, images, prices, and available amenities.
+   - Update information regularly to ensure accuracy.

+3. **Manage Content**
+   - Monitor and refine the information provided about historical places.
+   - Engage with users and address queries related to the sites.

+---

+#### **General Features for All Users**
+- **Multi-Language Support:** The platform supports multiple languages for a global user base.
+- **User Dashboard:** Each user type has a dedicated dashboard to manage their activities, bookings, or uploads.
+- **Support:** Reach out to the support team for help or guidance at any time.

 ## **Contribute**

 We welcome contributions to **Explorease**!
 If you have ideas, suggestions, or fixes (other than the ones mentioned in the build status) that can improve this project, feel free to contribute.
 Here's how you can get involved: